 What Are The Most Important Vitamins For Pregnancy?

-Ensuring an adequate intake of DHA during pregnancy is crucial for both you and your baby’s long-term health.
-DHA (Docosahexaenoic acid) is an omega-3 fatty acid that plays a crucial role in both the brain and eye development of a fetus.
-Because your baby’s body cannot produce this important nutrient on its own, it is essential that you consume enough DHA throughout your pregnancy.
+Because your baby’s body cannot produce this important nutrient on its own, you must consume enough DHA throughout your pregnancy.
 This is especially true during the third trimester when brain development is at its peak.

-Consuming foods rich in DHA can provide the necessary nutrients for a growing baby’s brain and eye health.
+Eating foods rich in DHA like the following can provide the necessary nutrients for a growing baby’s brain and eye health.
 Besides fetal health, DHA is also beneficial for you, as it reduces the risk of preterm delivery and postpartum depression.

 *please note that it is important not to consume more than 2-3 servings of tuna per week in pregnancy

 Folic acid, also known as Vitamin B9, is an essential nutrient that every pregnant woman should include in their daily dietary intake.
-This is because folic acid plays a crucial role in the development of the fetal neural tube, which eventually forms the baby’s brain and spinal cord.
+This is because it plays a crucial role in the development of the fetal neural tube, which eventually forms the baby’s brain and spinal cord.

 Here are a few ways to get folic acid: